harish16018/UART/README.md

 Universal Asynchronous Receiver Transmitter (UART)

 A simple UART interface for use on an FPGA.
 Parameterized baud rate and required clock (default 11500 baud and 25 MHz).
-UART receiver oversamples at x16 the baud rate.
-Top level circuit uses a loopback to verify working
+Top level circuit uses a loopback to verify working.

 Synthesized and implemented on a Lattice ICE40-HX1K FPGA